 9. Get Scholarships If You Can

-While they are competitive to get, most students are giving up on the chance by getting some extra money because they do not spend the time to apply for available scholarships.
+While they are competitive to get, most students are giving up on the chance to get some extra money because they do not spend the time to apply for available scholarships.
 Make sure that you also complete the FAFSA so that you can see if you qualify for Federal financial aid.

 10. Graduate on Time

-Many students today end up taking too small of a course load while they are in school, which may require them to be in school for an additional semester or too.
+Many students today end up taking too small of a course load while they are in school, which may require them to be in school for an additional semester or two.
 This could end up wasting tens of thousands of dollars.
+In fact, you should even consider graduating early in just three years.

 What other tips do you have?